daedalas1981/btpie-n-the-middle/tests/README.md

 This folder contains automated unit tests for the BTPIE-N-THE-MIDDLE project.

-Tests are written using [pytest](https://docs.pytest.org/) and cover core functionality, logging, utilities, and interactive logic.
+Tests are written using [pytest](https://docs.pytest.org/) and cover core functionality, logging, utilities, and CLI behavior.

 ## 🗂 Structure